mikethebro/ScorpioCode/README.md

 Website for Scorpio Code

 ## Basic Outline
-### Home

-Company logo?
-logo
+Single page, buttons and scrolling to move from section to section.

 ### Our Team
-Mike Ward, Project Manager and Co-founder
-Garen Guerrero, Sales and Co-founder
-Josh Dawson, Head Developer and Co-founder
-Josh Roy, Developer and Co-founder
+Mike Ward
+Garen Guerrero
+Josh Dawson
+Chris Merrill
+Josh Roy

 ### Our Work
 Showcase our work.